 November 11, 2015: Apple’s first iPad Pro goes on sale after months of speculation about the giant-size tablet.
 With its much larger screen, professional-oriented targeting and dreaded (optional) stylus, the 12.9-inch iPad Pro represents Apple CEO Tim Cook’s cleanest break yet from Steve Jobs’ vision for iOS devices.

 And it turned out all the better for it!

 iPad Pro launch: Unveiling the ultimate computer

 I have a personal theory that the iPad represented the purest form of Jobs’ ideal for computing.
-Throughout his career, he distilled personal computers into their purest forms.
+Throughout his career, he distilled personal computers into their most elemental forms.

 Speaking with former Apple engineers in the 2000s — before the iPad or iPhone existed — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.

 They were kidding around (or were they?).
 However, this turned out to be pretty much exactly what the iPad was.

-The iPad Pro, then, was Cook’s revised vision for the iPad — just as the iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.
+The iPad Pro, then, was Cook’s revised vision for the iPad — just as the phablet-size iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.

 The iPad Pro was bigger, sure — sized 12.9 inches compared to 9.7 inches for the original iPad.
 However, unlike the plus-size iPhones, its larger screen made perfect sense for a tablet.

-I’ve used a 5.5-inch iPhone ever since Apple released one and have since moved up to a 6.7-inch model.
+I got a 5.5-inch iPhone as soon as Apple released one and have since moved up to a 6.7-inch model.
 It’s fine when I’m working in an office.
 But the moment I take it outside, I’m reminded how unwieldy it is.
 It proves very challenging to use one-handed.
 And the Reachability feature seems like a half-assed solution.